Embrace-A-Stream (EAS) Grant Program

 Location of residency: United StatesView website Save Need help writing this grant?

-Embrace-A-Stream (EAS) is a matching grant program administered by TU that awards funds to TU chapters and councils for coldwater fisheries conservation.
-Since its inception in 1975, EAS has funded more than 1,000 individual projects for a total of $4.4 million in direct cash grants.
-Local TU chapters and councils contributed an additional $13 million in cash and in-kind services to EAS funded projects, for a total investment of more than $17 million.
+Embrace A Stream (EAS) is a matching grant program administered by TU that awards funds to TU chapters and councils for coldwater fisheries conservation.
+Since its inception in 1975, EAS has funded more than 1,050 individual projects with more than $4.6 million in direct cash grants.
+Local TU chapters and councils contributed an additional $14 million in cash and in-kind services to EAS funded projects, for a total investment of nearly $19 million.

-In the 2015-16 grant cycle, a total of $84,941 was awarded to 26 chapters and councils, with an average grant award of $3,267, helping restore stream habitat, improving fish passage, and protecting water quality in 18 different states from coast to coast.
+In 2017, a total of $214,010 was awarded to 47 chapters and councils, helping restore stream habitat, improving fish passage, and protecting water quality in 22 different states from coast to coast.

 You can learn more about this opportunity by visiting the funder's website.

-- A TU chapter or council must be the primary applicant, but government agencies, non-profits, and other groups are strongly encouraged to partner with TU.
+- A TU chapter or council must be the applicant.

-- There must be significant TU involvement in the planning and execution of the project to warrant funding.
+- There must be significant TU involvement in the planning and execution of the project to warrant funding, and project proposals with strong chapter capacity and/or community building components are highly encouraged.

 - EAS will fund: